vmware/vic-product/docs/user_doc/vic_cloud_admin/README.md

 # vSphere Integrated Containers Management Portal Administration

-*vSphere Integrated Containers Management Portal Administration* provides information about how to use VMware vSphere&reg; Integrated Containers&trade; Management Portal as a user with the vSphere Integrated Containers administrator role.
+*vSphere Integrated Containers Management Portal Administration* provides information about how to use VMware vSphere&reg; Integrated Containers&trade; Management Portal as a user with the Management Portal administrator role.

 **Product version: 1.4**